syl3r86/polymorpher/README.md

 # Polymorpher

+> This version only works for Foundry v0.4.4 and up.
+To use the previous version please visit https://github.com/syl3r86/polymorpher/tree/pre-0.4.4

 A module for Foundry VTT that lets you polymorph characters into any other character!
 Just drag any Actor (NPC or Character) ontop of another Actor-sheet to change the later into the prior.
 Support droping both from Compendium or the sidebar.